-&lt;sup>30 The persons who "effectively direct the business" should be taken to mean the persons who jointly or individually can represent and legally bind the legal person.
+30 The persons who "effectively direct the business" should be taken to mean the persons who jointly or individually can represent and legally bind the legal person.
 These usually comprise the members of the management board (in two-tier management systems) or the executive board (in one-tier management systems) of the proposed acquirer.
 In principle, the members of the supervisory board (in two-tier management systems) and non-executive members of the board of directors (in one-tier management systems) of the proposed acquirer are excluded, unless they are able to directly influence the day-to-day decision-making and/or represent and bind the legal person.
 However, this remains subject to national law.

-&lt;sup>31 See Title II, Chapter 3, Paragraph 10.23 et seq. of the Joint Guidelines.
+31 See Title II, Chapter 3, Paragraph 10.23 et seq. of the Joint Guidelines.

-&lt;sup>32 Unless national law foresees stricter rules (i.e., a longer time frame), individuals who have moved to a jurisdiction within the previous 12 months must provide a certificate for all previous countries of residence.
+32 Unless national law foresees stricter rules (i.e. a longer time frame), individuals who have moved to a jurisdiction within the previous 12 months must provide a certificate for all previous countries of residence.

-Exceptions: In exceptional cases it may not be possible for legal reasons either to obtain criminal record extracts at all or to share records obtained with a third party.
-If either of these situations applies, alternative solutions must be discussed with the competent authority on a case-by-case basis.
+applies, alternative solutions must be discussed with the competent authority on a case-by-case basis.